clssck/excel_splitter/README.md

 ### Download

-Go to the [Releases](https://github.com/clssck/excel_splitter/releases) page and download the latest installer for your platform:
+Go to the [Releases](https://github.com/clssck/excel_splitter/releases) page and download the latest installer for your platform.

+See [RELEASE_NOTES.md](./RELEASE_NOTES.md) for details about the current version.

 - Windows: `.zip` (extract and run the `.exe` inside)
 - macOS: `.dmg`